tstromberg/extract_strava/README.md

 extract_strava
 ==============
 Tool for exporting TCX files from Strava's Android database.
-This is useful if the Strava app fails to upload a ride for whatever reason.
+This is useful if the Strava app fails to upload a ride, as it does not give you an option to retry an upload if the server rejects it.

-It is worth noting that Strava's Android database only contains waypoints that have not been successfully uploaded yet.

 Dumping your database:
 ======================